-Also, look for a roofing contractor that wont give you a low-ball estimate just to get the job.
-This often means corners are going to be cut with any of the above issues occurring.
+Furthermore, look for a roofing contractor that won't give you a low-ball estimate just to get the job.
+This often means corners will be cut with any of the above issues occurring.

 Look for a knowledgeable roofer that will explain the work and the process.
 We also encourage using photos to show problems and the resulting fixes done on the areas.